The NDLR

 Four Part Arpeggiator – All Parts’ notes are derived from the chosen chord degree, chord type, key, & mode.
 See the manual for excruciating details.

-• Pad – Note Position and Range.
-Moving the position and changing the range will turn notes on and off, great for awesome soundscapes.
+- Pad – Note Position and Range.
+Moving the position and changing the range will turn notes on and off, great for soundscapes.
 Up to 49 notes of poly!

-• Drone – Note Position, Number of notes, and Trigger.
+- Drone – Note Position, Number of notes, and Trigger.
 Plays 1 to 3 notes continuously or tiggers on beats.
 Changes with chords or stays on the root note.
-Good for long evolving synth patches or punchy bass.
+Good for long evolving synth patches, punchy bass or a kick drum.

 Tempo, Key and Mode settings -provide maximum flexibility for solo noodling or jamming with friends.